archatelain/code-for-eco-532/poly.md

 keep if country == "United States"
 ```

 Sometimes, you will want to do several operations on a database (which will mess it up), but keep a copy of the original data.
-Here's an example:
+Two examples:

 ```
 preserve